texfaq/texfaq.github.io/FAQ-wdnohyph.md

 ---
+title:  Preventing hyphenation of a particular word
 section: How do I do&hellip;?
 subsection: Hyphenation
 date: 2014-06-10
 ---

-# Preventing hyphenation of a particular word

 It's quite possible for (_any_) hyphenation of a particular word to seem ''completely wrong'', so that you want to prevent it being